The-Drobe/pda-auto-booker/readme.md

 # Notes
 Currently prints out the following error message this message is fine just ignore it the script is still running
 ![errorthatisfine.PNG](https://github.com/The-Drobe/pda-auto-booker/blob/main/ReadmeFiles/img/errorthatisfine.PNG?raw=true)

+Bitdefender flags the release files as malicious this is a false positive you can review the code if you dont belive me.
+The code is complied to an exe via [pyinstaller](https://pyinstaller.org/en/stable/).
+VirusTotal link [here](https://www.virustotal.com/gui/file/98954bca7bb1ffa807fbd280f1d667d1309bdb3aacd893e78f93a6216a5b588d/detection).